"I am the Alpha and the Omega," says the Lord God, "who is and who was and who is to come, the Almighty." (Revelation 1:8)

 Summary.
 Eternal life is a free gift of God to those who believe in Jesus Christ.
 Eternal life begins when we put our faith in Jesus.
 As believers in Christ, eternal life continues with God after our physical death.
 Eternal life is the quality of life that results when we know Jesus Christ by experience, on a first-hand basis.

 Apply.
 Think for a moment.
 In your own words, how would you describe eternal life?
 Write down your description of eternal life in a few sentences.
 What Scripture verse would be your key reference?

-"If you continue in My word, then you are truly disciples of Mine; and you will know the truth, and the truth will make you free" (John 8:31-32).
+"Then Jesus said to those Jews who believed Him, 'If you abide in My word, you are My disciples indeed.
+And you shall know the truth, and the truth shall make you free.' " (John 8:31-32)

 "For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life" (John 3:16).

 Abide in the Word and know the truth experientially.
 Jesus says to believers in the second portion of John 8:31 and in verse 32, "If you abide in My word, you are My disciples indeed.
 And you shall know the truth, and the truth shall make you free."
 The Greek word for abide is menó which means remain, abide (Ref.
 2).
 As believers in Christ, we are to abide in the Word, and persevere in studying, learning, and applying God's Word.